hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/8-Update.md

 Please see the [dashboard section](#dashboard-settings-update-the-application).

-Note: Update through GUI require that the "Github token" setting has been set.
+Note: Update through GUI requires that the "Github token" setting has been set.
 Please refer to [this section](#dashboard-settings-update-settings) to set your Github token.

 ### Update through command line